 What type of data is involved?

 Data collected via the NJR may be used for medical research but only if it has passed ethical review and if the outcomes are expected to provide significant benefits to healthcare.
-Any data provided is de-personalised.
+Any data provided for this reason is de-identified.

 Who funds and collaborates on this work?